mozilla/fjord/docs/hacking_howto.rst

 * `pip <http://www.pip-installer.org/en/latest/>`_
 * MySQL server and client headers
 * Memcached Server
-* libxml and headers
-* libxslt and headers
-* libjpeg and headers
-* zlib and headers

 Installation for these is very system dependent.
 Using a package manager, like yum, aptitude, or brew, is encouraged.